The call opens on 27 September 2017 and will close at 5pm SAST on 13 November 2017.

 These specific grants will be funded from a small portion of the Fund that is not classified as ODA.
 Bids should set out opportunities where UK Government funding will support the financial feasibility of an infrastructure project with demonstrable UK content/value.
 Successful bids will clearly evidence how UK Government funding will ultimately unblock the project.
 UK Ministers have identified South Africa as the highest priority country in these regions for Prosperity Fund activity and consequently bids for activity in South Africa will be given greater weighting.
 The attached Grant Proposal Form demonstrates the methodology through which this weighting will be incorporated in evaluation.

-To apply, please download, complete and send the Grant Proposal Form (MS Word Document, 291KB) to Southern Africa Prosperity and Policy Programmes Team by 5pm SAST on Monday 13 November 2017 when this Call for Bids will close:
+To apply, please download, complete and send the Southern Africa Prosperity and Policy Programmes Team by 5pm SAST on Monday 13 November 2017 when this Call for Bids will close:

 A copy of the Grant Proposal Form (in MS Word format, with an e-signature); and